ldynia/archcolider/4.ADRs/2001 System remind user to add a review for a meal if it wasn't done before.md

 ## Context

-User should have means to create a menu from a meals that are offered by "ghost kitchen(s)".
+User should have means to create feedback on meal that user picked up.

 ## Decision

-We wil create a feedback/recomendation system that allows user to rate and review meals.
+We wil create simple review system that allows user to rate and meals.
 System will send reminder to a user to create a review for a meal if it wasn't done before.
 Review is optional!

 ## Consequences

 **Positive:** Feedback will encurage users to compose own menus base on reviews.

 **Negative:** Not all feedback can be positive.

-**Notes** Feedbak system can be user not only for a meal review, but as well as a reporting mechanism for other aspects of the system
+**Notes** Feedbak system can be use not only for a meal review, but as well as a reporting mechanism for other aspects of the system